smoke2005/pg-chatbot/README.md

 * Click “Create Index”
 * Use Matching Engine
 * Choose your `.json` file in Cloud Storage
-* Set embedding dimension to 768 and distance type to COSINE
+* Set embedding dimension to 768 and distance type to DOT_PRODUCT_DISTANCE

 Wait for the index to be created.